Drew Carey: Photography

 Carey can sometimes be seen on the sidelines of U.S. National Team soccer games as a press photographer.
 His images are sold via wire services under the pseudonym Brooks Parkenridge.
-He was at the 2006 FIFA World Cup in the summer of 2006, for his television show Drew Carey's Sporting Adventures.
+Carey was at the 2006 FIFA World Cup in the summer of 2006, for his television show Drew Carey's Sporting Adventures.

 Personal life

 Carey adopted his crew cut hairstyle while serving in the United States Marine Corps.
 He underwent refractive surgery to correct his vision and, for a time, did not require glasses, but continued to wear them for purposes of recognition and celebrity identity.
 On the May 17, 2006, episode of Jimmy Kimmel Live!, Carey revealed that when he turned 40, he developed a need for bifocals.

 Carey proposed to Nicole Jaracz in 2007.
 The couple did not wed and called off their engagement in 2012.

 In January 2018, Carey announced his engagement to sex therapist Amie Harwick.
 They ended their engagement that November but remained close.
 On February 15, 2020, Harwick was found dead in a Hollywood Hills neighborhood and her ex-boyfriend, Gareth Pursehouse, was arrested and subsequently convicted of her murder.
 He was sentenced to life in prison without parole.